Mengshi24/JSON-java/README.md

 # Milestone3
 **[performance implications of doing this inside the library vs. doing it in client code]**

-In milestone1, I need to firstly convert the orginal xml file into json and then do the key transformation.
+In milestone1, I need to firstly convert the orginal xml file into json and then do the key transformation, which means the content was scanned twice.
 On the contrary, within the library, I'm able to do the key transforamtion during parsing.
-Specifically, I pass the KeyTrans to the accumulate method so that every time the newly parsed content added to the JSONObject, the key transformation would happen at the same time.
+Specifically, I pass the KeyTrans to the accumulate method so that every time the newly parsed content added to the JSONObject, the key transformation would happen at the same time, which gains the better performance.

 **[corresponding 5 unit test cases added: add prefix, reverse the key, etc]**